 Pros: No dependence on any financial service provider whatsoever because goods are traded directly and are never converted into money.
 Goods are used to a greater capacity because they are passed on to another entity when you no longer need them.
 This results in less manufacturing, shipping, and consumption of resources, and subsequently less damage to the environment.

 Cons: You may not always find the items you need.
 You may not always find trade partners who are interested in what you are offering.
 Bartering portals and initiatives do not yet have widespread support, so their efficiency is limited.
 The majority of consumers are still accustomed to buying newly manufactured goods, even for one-time use.
 A shift in consumer behavior would be required for bartering to become an actual alternative to the conventional financial system

 5. Precious metals

 Pros: Global acceptance.
-No third-party service provider required.
-No digital footprint of transactions made.
+Inflation-resistant.
+No third-party service provider required for transactions.
+Direct transactions do not leave digital footprints.
 Quickly and easily converted to almost any fiat currency.
 Rare metals have physical value as commodities – as opposed to cryptocurrencies and community currencies.